telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 keep backward compatibility, these restrictions are not used in the NGSIv1 API by default, but you can enable them using the `-strictNgsiv1Ids` [CLI parameter](../admin/cli.md).

+# `orderBy` parameter

+The `orderBy` parameter defined for NGSIv2 can be used also in NGSIv1 queryContext operation (see details in the [pagination documentation](pagination.md).
+However, note that the "geo:proximity" order can be used only in NGSIv2.